vishwakftw/eff-est-heavy-tailed/README.md

 For the synthetic experiments, the results are saved in pickle files in `Synthetic/`.

 ##### Acknowledgements
-The code for Parzen-window based log-likelihood estimates is adapted from the original [GAN source code by Ian Goodfellow](https://github.com/goodfeli/adversarial).
+-The code for Parzen-window based log-likelihood estimates is adapted from the original [GAN source code by Ian Goodfellow](https://github.com/goodfeli/adversarial).
-The implementation of Real-NVP is adapted from [Chris Chute's implementation](https://github.com/chrischute/real-nvp).
+- The implementation of Real-NVP is adapted from [Chris Chute's implementation](https://github.com/chrischute/real-nvp).
-The code for computing the Inception and MODE scores is based on [Shane Barratt's implementation](https://github.com/sbarratt/inception-score-pytorch).
+- The code for computing the Inception and MODE scores is based on [Shane Barratt's implementation](https://github.com/sbarratt/inception-score-pytorch).
-For the MODE score, a high-quality classifier is required to be trained on the MNIST dataset - the code for this is taken from [https://github.com/pytorch/examples](https://github.com/pytorch/examples/tree/master/mnist).
+- For the MODE score, a high-quality classifier is required to be trained on the MNIST dataset - the code for this is taken from [pytorch/examples](https://github.com/pytorch/examples/tree/master/mnist).
-The code for the `alpha`-index estimator is borrowed from [Umut Simsekli's implementation](https://github.com/umutsimsekli/sgd_tail_index).
+- The code for the `alpha`-index estimator is borrowed from [Umut Simsekli's implementation](https://github.com/umutsimsekli/sgd_tail_index).

 The respective copyright notices are attached in the respective folders.